2007 World Twenty20 final

-The 2007 ICC World Twenty20 Final was a Twenty20 International cricket match played between India and Pakistan at the Wanderers Stadium, Johannesburg, South Africa.
-Administered by the International Cricket Council (ICC) it was the culmination of the 2007 ICC World Twenty20 which was the inaugural edition of the tournament.
-India won by defeating Pakistan by five runs.
-The teams had previously played each other in a Group-D match of the tournament, which was also won by India.
+The 2007 ICC World Twenty20 Final was a Twenty20 International (T20I) cricket match played between India and Pakistan in Johannesburg, South Africa.
+Administered by the ICC, it was the culmination of the 2007 ICC World Twenty20, which was the inaugural edition of the Men's T20 World Cup.
+India won the T20 World Cup title by defeating Pakistan by five runs in the final.
+The two teams had previously met in a Group D match of the tournament, which was also won by India.

 Road to the final

 In Group D, after initial games against Scotland, rivals India and Pakistan met at Kingsmead Cricket Ground, Durban, South Africa.
 After India got to 141 for 9 in their twenty overs, a Misbah-ul-Haq run-out on the last ball of the game saw the match head into a bowl-out which India won 3–0 with Virender Sehwag, Harbhajan Singh and Robin Uthappa scoring for India.

 In the Super 8s, India lost to New Zealand by 10 runs.
 India then defeated England and host South Africa by 18 and 37 runs.
 Meanwhile, Pakistan beat Sri Lanka by 33 runs.
 Pakistan also defeated Australia and chased Bangladesh to win by four wickets.

 The first semi-final was a tight contest between Pakistan and New Zealand, which Pakistan won by six wickets.
 India faced Australia in the second semi-final match, the lead alternating until India turned it around to win their spot in the final.